adegan1/cmpm121-world-of-bits/PLAN.md

 ### Steps

-- [ ] research and understand the browser's geolocation API
+- [x] research and understand the browser's geolocation API
 - [ ] hide the on-screen movement buttons
-- [ ] sync the player's position to the location given by the API
+- [x] sync the player's position to the location given by the API
+- [x] add a button to center the map on the player
 - [ ] add a toggle for turning on the movement buttons and turning off the location-based movement
 - [ ] use the browser's local storage API to save the game's data
 - [ ] load the game's data when the browser application is opened